Is Your Parent Just Sad, or Is It Depression? 8 Signs to Look For

 • The sadness of depression may be unrelated to a person’s life circumstances.

-• People with depression may be unable to feel happy even when their circumstances change.
+• People with depression may be unable to feel happy even when their circumstances change or improve.

-• The sadness of depression may appear suddenly.
+• The sadness of depression is often debilitating and may manifest suddenly.

 2. Other Mood Changes

-Some people with depression experience other mood changes, too.
-They may even appear not to be sad.
-This is because people express their suffering in different ways, and culture can influence a person’s emotions.
-For example, men sometimes appear angry, not sad.
+Some people with depression experience other severe mood changes or appear not to be sad at all.
+This is because people express their suffering in different ways, and culture can heavily influence a person’s emotions.
+For example, men sometimes appear angry, not sad, when they’re depressed.

 • Being irritable or short-tempered